-Faculty members in professional schools that do not have graduate programs leading to the Ph.D., may be assigned to the Graduate School with the approval of the Dean of the FAS in consultation with the Dean of the Graduate School.
+Faculty members in professional schools that do not have graduate programs leading to the Ph.D. may be assigned to the Graduate School with the approval of the Dean of the FAS in consultation with the Dean of the Graduate School.
 Requests for such assignments must be made by the chair of the faculty member's home department and must be submitted by the home school's dean to the FAS Dean's Office.
-The request must be accompanied by the candidate's vita, a statement from the faculty member's dean explaining the grounds for the appointment, and acknowledgement that the faculty member has been consulted in the process.
-The faculty member seeking the appointment and the dean of the school must agree to the financial arrangement in force in the student's graduate program.
+The request must be accompanied by the candidate's vita, a statement from the faculty member's dean explaining the grounds for the assignment, and acknowledgment that the faculty member has been consulted in the process.
+The faculty member seeking the assignment and the dean of the school must agree to the financial arrangement in force in the student's graduate program.

-Decisions about appointments to GSAS will normally be made twice annually by the Dean of the FAS in consultation with the Dean of the Graduate School or their designees.
+Decisions about assignments to the Graduate School will normally be made twice annually by the Dean of the FAS in consultation with the Dean of the Graduate School or their designees.